-In summary it is concluded that reticulated and packaged water are nutritionally equivalent.
+In summary it is concluded that reticulated and packaged waters are nutritionally equivalent.
 The permitted forms have been used for many years and are highly bioavailable from drinking water.

-Water fluoridation provides a balance between benefits in relation to the reduction of dental caries and the risk of developing dental fluorosis.
+FSANZ therefore concludes that the benefits of water fluoridation in relation to the reduction of dental caries outweigh the risk of developing dental fluorosis.
 The prevalence of dental caries in children in Australia and New Zealand is increasing, which highlights the importance of continuing water fluoridation, which could include the provision of fluoridated packaged water.
-It is generally accepted that optimally fluoridated water will result in some mild dental fluorosis.
+It is recognised that the fluoridation of water (including packaged water) will result in some mild dental fluorosis.
 There is evidence showing mild forms of fluorosis in Australian and New Zealand children.